Amelia5p/battleship/README.md

 ### Lucid Chart

-To have a clear idea of what I wanted to build, I created the below flowchart.
+To get a clear idea of what I wanted to build, I created the flowchart below.

 ![flowchart](images/flowchart.png)